alexdavid/sigma-web/README.md

 ## Usage
 **Sigma-web provides no authentication!
 Anyone who has access to the web server can read and send messages on your behalf.**
 To help secure this it listens on `127.0.0.1` only.
 Change this at your own risk.
 The preferred way of accessing sigma-web is over an ssh tunnel.
-For more details see [authentication](#Authentication) below.
+For more details see [Authentication](#authentication) below.

 To run sigma and tunnel messages over ssh from a remote machine run something like the following:
 ```shell